jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 As a result, applications working on the same data all have their own local copy of the data, essentially creating a distributed system.
 It is important that one application does not just undo the work by another application.
 A @crdt is a data type with the properties that essentially chooses for eventual consistency on the @cap scale.
+A #link("https://slidr.io/NoelDeMartin/solid-crdts-in-practice#36")[basic @crdt implementation for Solid] already exists, recently created by Noel De Martin, hosting the vocabulary #link("https://vocab.noeldemartin.com/crdt/")[online]. that implementation is a nice starting point, but it does not yet contain logical clocks.

 === ACID Transactions